Amcariza Foundation

 Why?

-To avoid pressure and undue influence from donors.
+We also wish to avoid pressure and undue influence from donors.
 And after the tragedy of the destruction of our work previously, by those against our plans to uplift the poorest, Yasmin focuses on making sales at Lovedesh.

 HOW TO DONATE/FUND OUR PROJECTS